chinchalinchin/being-and-death/01_death.md

 There is a reason for this.
 Death as a subject is repellant to understanding.
 Its very definition presupposes the limit of the knower, that is to say, Death is inherently unknowable.
 Death can only be understood through the mechanisms of analogy and metaphor, for when we turn our attention to the object of Death it reveals itself as something which can not be found in Being.
 We can be aware that we will eventually die, we can perceive Death from outside its domain, we can even in unique circumstances perceive the manner of our own Death, but that awareness will never be extended into Death itself.
 Death is the point where awareness stops; in this way, we mean Death exists beyond the limit of understanding.
 To ask questions about a subject that perpetually recedes from all attempts to know it necessarily entails the admission that no answers can ever be conceived, much less known.
 The inevitable end result will be to arrive where we started, having gained nothing; If any proposition can lay claim to human nature, this is it.

+It would seem, then, that it does not matter which direction we choose to go, for we will always return to our starting point.
+For this reason, the author recommends no one should read what follows.
+Instead, the reader advised that going outside is by far a better course of action.

+### Existence by Contradiction

+With the warnings of futility thus dispensed, we proceed as many have proceeded before us.

+The great workhorse of mathematics is proof by contradiction.
+An assumption is made, an absurdity is shown to result from the assumption, therefore the assumption is shown to be false.
+In this way was modern mathematics constructed, by outlining the truth and demarcating its boundary with falsity.
+Anyone who has studied higher mathematics will attest to the way most mathematical proofs work by letting the truth in through the back door (to borrow a phrase from **Schopenhauer**), that is to say, they work by showing what cannot be the case in order to prove the opposite must be so.
+But this does not reveal the "_essence_" of the theorem to the observer; indeed one can comprehend a proof without understanding anything about what it trying to say and in the converse direction, one may understand a concept without being able to grasp its proof in the slightest; so it is with induction: a proof of induction relies on a contradiction that an element belongs to two mutually exclusive sets, which we are forced to admit is absurdity, therefore we conclude induction must be true; but nowhere in the proof do we see why the form in an induced series is transmitted from one term to the next.
+Likewise, a student can spend an entire academic career studying the axioms and theorems of real analysis and still have no intuition for how a falling stone's trajectory traces a parabola with respect to time, despite having memorized a series of proofs that show how to go from set theory to differential calculus.

+This, however, is a logical method well-suited for Death, since as we have noted, Death will never be understood.
+The only course we may avail ourselves of is to define what Death is not and trace its outline through the ink of negation.
+Indeed, this has been the course of the present work.
+We shall continue that course of negating our way towards an understanding of Death, an understanding that we have already noted in detail is impossible. _C'est la vie_.

+Death can not be the reason for the something, because it is Nothing at all, it is the distinct and inexplicable lack of Being where there should be one.
+Death cannot be given as motive to explain an action because Death implies the impossiblity of action.
+Death will not fit into the operations of modus ponens or syllogism, because there can never be any intuitive jump from a hypothesis that presupposes nonexistence.
+The mind is incapable of understanding the logic of Death.
+We have in Death a Kantian `nihil negativum`, a Nothingness born from absurdity, a nullity by necessity, a concept without content or form.

+No matter the starting point, Death is always like this, impenetrable to typical modes of analysis.
+Death is not the cause of anything, except insofar that is objectified in the perception of another.
+But upon making ingress into the Other's perception, it is no longer a subjective experience, but a fact among others.
+In this sense, Death is similar to consciousness, in that consciousness once objectified in the consciousness of another ceases to be consciousness at all, but becomes a representation of that consciousness, an indication pointing beyond the realm of my Being towards the Being of another, unknowable like Death, but unlike Death, inferrable through the observance of the causal connections that unite us in our Being.
+In other words, the Other is unknowable as an experience, but the experience of the Other as object is knowable through the medium of representation.
+We can recognize intelligence in the world outside of ourselves through the arrangement of forms.
+In this way, I know whatever entity responsible for traffic signs is also an intelligent being because traffic signs indicate a concept we both understand, and this understanding is embodied through the course of our synchronized action, and through this understanding and sychronization we come to know each other.
 ## A Kantian Counterargument

 A counterargument may be raised along these lines: a rock, by the same token, is incomprehensible since it exists beyond the sphere of knowability.
 As **Immanual Kant** demonstrated and **Arthur Schopenhauer** refined, all knowledge is only knowledge of our representation of Being, the reflection of its objectification in the sense data, the enumeration of objects through the medium of form.
 We do not know the world as it is; we only know the world as it appears.
 This is the distinction between `noumena`, the _existent_, and the `phenomena`, the _appearance_, that **Kant** famously discovered, or at least put to paper before anyone else.
 Thus, the interiority of a rock, its _existence_, is by definition beyond the limits of our Being, as we can only ever apprehend its appearance, but we do not thus claim a rock cannot be understood, or else mechanics would be of no practical use.